-Aicardi syndrome is a rare genetic condition that mainly affects newly born females.
+Aicardi syndrome is a rare genetic condition that mainly affects newborn females.
 The condition is characterized by a partial or complete absence of an important brain structure called the corpus callosum, which connects the two halves of the brain.

-Other clinical features include yellowish spots on the retina and infantile spasms.
+Other clinical features of Aicardi syndrome include yellowish spots on the retina and infantile spasms.
 The retinal lesions are referred to as chorioretinal lacunae.
-Children start to experience spasms at around the age of three months, when the final neural synapses are starting to close.
-The condition is usually diagnosed before the age of five months.
+Children with Aicardi syndrome begin to experience spasms around the age of three months, which is typically when the final neural synapses close.
+This condition is usually diagnosed before the age of five months.

 History and prevalence

-Aicardi syndrome was first recognized by a French neurologist called Jean Aicardi in 1965.
+Aicardi syndrome was first recognized by a French neurologist named Jean Aicardi in 1965.
 In 1998, a review article by Aicardi describing the syndrome was published in the journal International Pediatrics.
-Estimates suggest that the worldwide prevalence of Aicardi Syndrome is around several thousand with almost 900 such cases identified in the United States.
+Estimates suggest that the worldwide prevalence of Aicardi Syndrome is around several thousand, with almost 900 cases having been identified in the United States.